 - Provide research support and guidance towards an independent research career, with a planned series of meeting and activities, in addition to frequent discussion and guidance as needed.

-- Meet annually with leadership of the KL2 Program to review overall career and training goals and activities.
+- Meet annually with the Scholar and leadership of the KL2 Program to review overall career and training goals and activities.

-- Participate in six hours of CTSI-provided mentor training every two years.
+- Participate in CTSI-provided mentor training every two years.

-Prospective applicants must complete a pre-application/letter of intent by no later than October 13, 2017 including:
+Prospective applicants must complete a pre-application/letter of intent by no later than 5:00PM on Thursday, September 30, 2021 including:

 - Cover sheet/Letter of Intent (PDF)